-The launch of a National Whale Centre as a virtual museum is the first step in establishing an internationally connected institution that links the general public, interactive travellers, cetacean experts, museums and environmental organisations through an information sharing portal.
+The launch of a National Whale Centre as a virtual museum some two years ago was the first step in establishing an internationally connected institution that links the general public, interactive travellers, cetacean experts, museums and environmental organisations through an information sharing portal.

-The Centre has now reached a stage where it is in a position to open a display and information centre on the Picton Foreshore during the early part of 2014 close to where an eventual new building may be sited.
+The Centre has now reached a stage where it is in a position to open a display and information centre on the Picton Foreshore during the year.

 The creation of the National Whale Centre is the result of many years of research into the creation of a Picton Foreshore attraction which addresses the unique position of New Zealand as an ocean nation with a 172 plus years history of whaling and subsequent shift to more sustainable aquamarine industries and associated ecotourism ventures.

 Tagged conservation, exhibitions, foreshore, history, museum, National Whale Centre, New Zealand, picton, tourism, whales, whaling

 The fourth print in the artists’ print series was launched at PaperGraphica at the end of March and is already proving a hit with collectors.

 In early May Michel Tuffery’s contribution will be launched in Wellington.

 Works by Dick Frizzell, Greg O’Brien and John Walsh are available from The Diversion Gallery in Picton, Bowen Galleries in Wellington and Gow Langsford Gallery in Auckland.

 Welcome to our Whale Kids monthly meet our whales newsletter.

 print it out and add it to your collection.